pranamg/PythonInExcel/docs/03-Data Cleaning & Preparation_04-Data Reshaping.md

 *   Click the Python cell, then click the Python icon/button next to the formula bar.
 *   Select "Excel Value" (**Ctrl+Shift+Alt+M**) for the DataFrames within the output dictionary to spill them into your sheet.
 This will show the first few rows and the dimensions of the integrated data.

-You now have your quarterly sales data in a 'long' format, making it easier to plot sales trends over time or compare quarters, and your survey data in a 'wide' format, where each row is a respondent with all their question ratings in separate columns, useful for customer segmentation or statistical modeling.
+The reshaped data is now optimized for different analytical purposes: the quarterly sales data in 'long' format facilitates time series analysis and quarter-over-quarter comparisons, while the survey data in 'wide' format is ready for customer segmentation or statistical modeling.
+The next major category is [**Statistical Analysis**](./04-Statistical%20Analysis_01-Descriptive%20Statistics.md), which builds upon these data preparation techniques to derive meaningful insights from the data.

-Would you like to proceed to the next category: **Statistical Analysis**?
+**Further Analysis:**
+* **Multi-Level Reshaping:** Working with hierarchical indices and complex nested data structures using stack/unstack operations
+* **Dynamic Reshaping:** Implementing automated reshaping based on data structure detection and business rules
+* **Memory-Efficient Reshaping:** Using chunking and iterative processing for large datasets that exceed memory
+* **Quality-Aware Reshaping:** Implementing validation checks to ensure data integrity during reshaping operations
+* **Cross-Tabulation Analysis:** Creating advanced contingency tables with multiple levels of aggregation